p5hzehxa/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ai-agent-token-exchange/main/index.md

 ## Overview

 You've [registered an AI agent](https://help.okta.com/okta_help.htm?type=oie&id=ai-agent-register).
-You have also defined its access to third-party resources integrated with your Okta org using **Resource Connections**.
+You've also created resource connections that define the AI agent's access to your org's resources.
 Now, the agent must obtain the actual tokens or credentials to perform tasks.

 You can [connect an AI agent](https://help.okta.com/okta_help.htm?type=oie&id=ai-agent-secure) to the following resource types: